nithya-kala/use-why-render/README.md

 ## Usage

-Create an instance of the `use-why-render` class, and call its `useWhy()` method.
-Then watch the console for information of why the component updated.
+Create an instance of the `use-why-render` class, and call its `useWhyRender()` method.
+Then watch the console for information of why the component is rendered again.

 ```jsx
 import React from "react"